zhc05001/Sampling-first-passage-of-stable-subordinator/README.md

 The R code in this project is for exact sampling of the first passage event of a stable subordinator across a boundary.
-The algorithms implemented in the package are developed in
+The algorithms implemented are developed in

 - Chi, Z. (2025). [*Complexity of exact sampling of the first passage of a stable subordinator*](https://arxiv.org/abs/2506.03047/).